In the second half of the school year in Y2 students opt for subjects for Pre IB.

-Music, Drama and Art Pre IB courses will each involve a large emphasis on practical work as well as theoretical.
-Below we have a brief emphasis on each subject – speak to Miss Mac, Mr Hillier or Mrs Hatinova for further subject specific information.
+The Arts Faculty currently offers Pre IB Visual Arts, and Pre IB Performing Arts.
+These courses will each involve a large emphasis on practical work, supported by theoretical understanding.
+You can speak to Miss Mac, Mr Hillier or Mrs Hatinova for further subject specific information at any time.

 Music: Students can expect an exciting emphasis on practical performance & composing – together with a development of their understanding of Music.
 An important strand of study is ‘creating’ – the introduction of Music technology – recording, arranging and layering sound.
 Of course, playing instruments and developing your practical skills is an essential component of the course.
 At ECP, with a strong musical extra curricular programme, we offer the chance to perform to audiences, both in school as well as in some incredible external venues.